 Freud, one of the fathers of psychology, said the two main tasks of adulthood were to work and to love.
 Human work is how we express our individual gifts into the world.
 It is something we can have mastery over and feel creatively innovative in.
-If this ideal isn’t a reality in your life, then career counseling could be helpful.
-People utilize career counseling to explore industries appealing to their personality, prepare to ask for a promotion, change careers, manage a difficult work relationship dynamic, and much more.
+If this ideal isn’t a reality in your life, then counseling or coaching could be helpful.
+People utilize counseling to explore industries appealing to their personality, prepare to ask for a promotion, change careers, manage a difficult work relationship dynamic, get more healthy, meet goals, and much more.
 We spend a majority of our lives working, so it makes sense to spend some time figuring out how to make our work lives best fit into our overall lifestyles.

 Exploration & Skills